mongodb/specifications/source/enumerate-collections.rst

-When falling back to querying ``system.namespaces`` you will also need to filter out all the documents that contain ``".oplog.$"`` as this collection is used for master/slave replication within the local database.
+When falling back to querying ``system.namespaces`` you will also need to filter out all the documents that contain ``".oplog.$"`` as this collection is used for legacy replication within the local database.

 Alternatively, and if a driver already implements checking MongoDB versions, a driver MAY alternatively implement it as::